1601-mma2013/Interactive-Directory/README.md

 # I. Analysis
 ## 1. Research
 ### a.
 Scope
-The objectives for this project is to allow user to view real-time information about MMU such as map, number counter in certain places, news and etc.
+Ojective - to ensure the increases of productivity of the student by increasing their efficiency of receiving and gaining information about MMU and their respective faculty.

 ### b.
 Audit
 Review existing work and product